LVLMs and Humans Ground Differently in Referential Communication: Results

 We conclude from these results that the AI pairs did {\em not} entrain on conceptual pacts: the REs didn't become shorter, overall effort failed to decrease, and accuracy did not improve (in fact, it decreased significantly).
-The high lexical overlap does not contradict this interpretation: the AI director used very long REs, which did not vary much between rounds.
+The high lexical overlap in this condition does not contradict this interpretation, as the AI director's very long REs did not vary much across rounds.
 Overall, the AI participants did not use their communication history to track what information their partner needed, nor adapt their communication strategy to increase efficiency (violating \citet{grice1975logic}'s Maxim of Quantity).

 \paragraph{Human-AI} In these mixed pairs, the human was the director.
-This condition showed the least communicative success of all four conditions at Round 1, and accuracy did not increase over rounds.
+This condition showed the least accuracy at Round 1 out of all four conditions, and accuracy did not increase over rounds.
 At the same time, the communicative effort was much higher than for the other conditions, for both words and number of turns, across all four rounds (and with effort decreasing only slightly by Round 4).
 Concerning lexical entrainment, the human director did not use many RE words to describe the baskets, averaging only about 100 more than a human director with a human matcher, and this decreased over rounds.
-However, lexical overlap is low.
+However, lexical overlap was low.

-Figure~\ref{fig:H-AI-example} in Appendix~\ref{app:dialogue-examples} shows dialogue from a human-AI pair that illustrates what appears to be the human director's flexible attempts to ground, alongside the AI matcher's persistence in re-introducing terms from previous rounds.
+Figure~\ref{fig:H-AI-example} shows dialogue from a human-AI pair that illustrates what appears to be the human director's flexible attempts to ground, alongside the AI matcher's persistence in re-introducing terms from previous rounds.
 Given this basket's distinctiveness within the set (see Figure~\ref{fig:Basket Sets}), the excessive confirmations (underlined) violate \citet{grice1975logic}'s Maxim of Quantity.